 These objective standards should emphasize the importance of mobility infrastructure networks.
-A few blocks of protected bike lane, for example, do little good for bicyclist safety if they exist in isolation.
-Instead, a city's walkways and other active mobility infrastructure should be interconnected as much as possible.
+A few blocks of painted bike lane, for example, do little good for bicyclist safety if they exist in isolation.
+Instead, a city's walkways and other active mobility infrastructure should be interconnected as much as possible and protected from motorists with concrete and steel.
 Further, the state should increase funding for its existing, competitive Active Transportation Program and Recreational Trails Program.